fluxprotocol/flux-sdk/README.md

 python ./scripts/start_unittest.py
 ```

-When the image is up and running, navigate to `/flux-sdk` and run the `npm test`
+When the image is up and running navigate to `/flux-sdk` and run the `npm test`

 ## Future work